 When these people would come into my office, I would meet with them and do some testing.
 Most of the time I would tell them that their scores were a little bit below normal, but for the most part, some changes to memory and language can be normal as we get older.
 However, these people wanted help.
 They often asked me what website they should go to or what app should they sign up for.
 They wanted to make their brains stronger and continue to do the things that they loved to do to do, such as being socially active or volunteering in their community.
 I would ask them if they were exercising, and sometimes they would say yes, but often they would say no. I would repeatedly tell them if they weren't also moving their bodies, their symptoms of memory changes and word finding could get worse.
 Physical exercise is so vital to keeping our brains strong in our later decades, in addition to cognitive stimulation.

 I realized there was a gap that needed to be filled.
 People needed something that would motivate them to exercise while also improving their brains.
 That’s when I developed the idea for Cardiomelon.

 Cardiomelon is the first and only online fitness program that pairs physical exercises designed specifically for those adults over fifty with cognitive exercises.

 The concept of Cardiomelon was new and different and that made it really scary for me.
 I was starting a business totally by myself.
 I had no background experience in business, marketing, or sales; I was just a healthcare worker with a lot of knowledge about the brain and how to make it stronger.
 Starting the business was both scary and exciting.

-At first I thought my idea was crazy.
+At first, I thought my idea was crazy.
 I didn't know if it would work.
-However, by that time I had a SCORE mentor who listened to my idea, provided feedback, encouragement, and support.
-Eventually I came to believe that my idea was valuable and could be successful as a business.
+However, by that time I had a SCORE mentor who listened to my idea and provided feedback, encouragement, and support.
+Eventually, I came to believe that my idea was valuable and could be successful as a business.

 Pictured below: Alison Weinlaeder, CEO and founder of Cardiomelon.